 Now you know how to distinguish damage from the normal wear and tear.
 Damage can be covered with the security deposit, that is legally enforceable.
 But if you want your property to remain unshattered as long as possible that is not enough.
 You should also think about reducing wear and tear.
 There is a number of approaches to achieve this goal.
 First of all, during construction or renovation, you should use the most durable materials.

 The most widespread problem for the kitchen is its not properly cleaned.
-Because of that dust, odors and food waste eats into the furniture.
-In order to mitigate that you should make your kitchen easy to clean.
-Plastic is better material for countertop than wood.
+Because of that dust, odors and food waste eat into the furniture.
+In order to mitigate that, consider kitchen renovations that can make your kitchen easier to clean.
+Plastic is a better material for countertop than wood.
 It is easy to clean and it slowly wears off.
 Splash guards are absolutely necessary.
 Install them behind the counters and sink to avoid water damage to the walls.
-Walls should be painted with gloss paint or equipped with tile to avoid damage from moist.
+Walls should be painted with gloss paint or equipped with tile to avoid damage from moisture.

 It is critical to always keep track of the state of plumbing.
-Failure to do so can result in leaks, damage to floors, tenants belongings or even damage the neighboring property.
+Failure to do so can result in leaks, damage to floors, tenants’ belongings, or even damage to the neighboring property.
 Therefore you should perform regular inspections and replace aged pipes as soon as possible

 Wooden is an excellent material for cabins, interior, and exterior doors.
 This material is virtually indestructible and it is easy to renovate.
 You just need to apply some sanding and refinishing.
 Sometimes just a repainting will do.